faragon/lzb/README.md

-LZB: LZ77 data compression in pure Bash language
+LZB: LZ77 data compression and other utilities in pure Bash language
 ===

 LZB is a data compression/decompression utility written in Bash language, using no external programs.
+It also includes additional utilities, like CRC-32, bin to hex, hex to bin.

 Key points: